-- Departure - 24 Toronto Liberia, CR direct on Westjet
+- Departure - April 26, Toronto to Liberia, CR direct on Westjet

-May 12 – May 13: Hotel Velero– Guanacaste Coast, near Liberia, CR and airport of departure.
+May 13 – May 14: Hotel Velero– Guanacaste Coast right on the beach, near Liberia, CR and airport of departure.

 - 3 or more courses in biological sciences;

 - Graduate students also can take the course and register under a ENVS Special Topics course number.
 MES students also are eligible.

 - 50% - Experiments relating to insect ecology, behavior or pest management (Dr. Cynthia Scott-Dupree)

 - 50% - Insect diversity component (Dr. Steve Marshall)

 An introduction to observation, sampling, and research on insects in the field.
 Daily activities are divided between designing and implementing field research studies and observing/collecting insects to fulfill the “insect diversity” component of the course.
 There will be occasional lectures and discussions concerning the flora/fauna of Costa Rica, scientific protocol and insect systematics/taxonomy.
 Each student will: (1) participate in a group study focusing on insect behavior/ecology/management; (2) learn basic insect collecting and identification techniques; (3) conduct and record detailed observations of insects.

 E-mail Dr. Scott-Dupree (firstname.lastname@example.org) with questions, to get details on the course, and to receive instructions on the application process.
 Application deadline: 30 Nov, 2021.